flywheel-apps/GRP-14/README.md

-If the full Freesurfer output is not removed, the .zip archive will contain individual time points in Freesurfer's $SUBJECTS_DIR/, which is the Flywheel project name.
+If the full Freesurfer output is not removed, the .zip archive will contain individual time points in Freesurfer's $SUBJECTS_DIR/, which is set to the Flywheel project name.
 There will also be a directory called "BASE" and additional directories, one for each time point with ".long.BASE" appended.
 These contain the results from the 3 longitudinal pipeline steps.